Contributing Authors S-V

 Hervé Suys, who lives in Ronse, Belgium, started writing short stories whilst recovering from a sports injury and hasn't stopped since.
 Currently he's shop manager in a second hand store.
 At least, one dream that came through.

-Tom McCubbin, who writes fiction under the name of Tommy Tarkin, has been writing for 28 years, but only now taking it seriously.
+Tom McCubbin, who writes fiction under the name of Tommy Tarken, has been writing for 28 years, but only now taking it seriously.
 Although he currently lives in Weston, Connecticut, he's a veteran of Wall Street, Boston, Kansas City, Munich, London, and Copenhagen.
 During this time, he's met many characters, and has drawn on these for his forthcoming novel How White Men Steal.

 A Specialized Writing graduate from Temple University, Angela Taylor now resides and works in Central Florida.
 In addition to being a published writer and a lover of Fashion and Interior Designs, she works extensively as a business professional within the Judicial System.